 1.0 Introduction

-Safe drinking water in Ontario, is ensured by the regulation of drinking water systems and drinking water testing under the Safe Drinking Water Act, 2002.
+Safe drinking water in Ontario, is ensured, with the exception of those Ontarians served by private water systems; e.g., wells, by the regulation of drinking water systems and drinking water testing under the Safe Drinking Water Act, 2002 (SDWA).
 This Act and its associated regulations govern the sampling and testing of municipal and non-municipal drinking water systems.
-The Act also requires that Ontario drinking water testing must be conducted by a licensed laboratory.
+The Act also requires that Ontario drinking water compliance testing must be conducted by a licensed laboratory.
 These test results are used to evaluate the safety of drinking water and demonstrate compliance with the regulations.
-Additionally, small drinking water systems that serve only public facilities like restaurants and hotels are jointly regulated under the Health Protection & Promotion Act (for treatment and sampling) and SDWA (for laboratory analysis and reporting adverse conditions).
+Additionally, independently owned small drinking water systems with public access ; for example, at some restaurants and hotels, are jointly regulated under the Health Protection & Promotion Act (for treatment and sampling) and SDWA (for laboratory analysis and reporting adverse conditions).
+Currently, within Ontario, there are no regulations/acts that ensure safe drinking water for those water systems serving one to less than six households and without access to a municipal system.

 The purpose of this document is to provide general guidance for the collection and handling of all drinking water samples that fall under the following regulations: